 - 1. When planning your schedule keep in mind the learning metric for these courses is 110 to 130 hours per 3.0-unit course, with 6.0 units being double this amount (i.e. 220-260 hours). - 2.
 Please review the 'Important Dates' section (see below) for the academic year to understand when components are due. - 3.
 An abstract must accompany the final submission of each study and must be a maximum of one page.
 Abstracts should be double-spaced, with a minimum length of 100 words and a maximum length of 250 words. - 4.
-It is the responsibility of the supervisor to ensure that the final grade is submitted to the Undergraduate Coordinator by the final date for submitting grades (See Important Dates for the 2022-23 academic year). - 5.
+It is the responsibility of the supervisor to ensure that the final grade is submitted to the Undergraduate Coordinator by the final date for submitting grades (See Important Dates for the academic year). - 5.
 For any extension to the final deadlines for the fall, winter or fall/winter terms students must meet the requirements for an Incomplete as defined in the Faculty of Arts and Science Academic Regulations. - 6.
 Per Queen's policy on the disposal of confidential information, all data (e.g., test results, questionnaires, surveys, etc.) of a confidential nature that was collected in the completion of these projects must be disposed of in an appropriate manner.
 Please submit such information and data to your supervisor for appropriate disposal.

-Important Dates for the 2023-24 Academic Year (specific dates to be determined)
+Important Dates for the 2024-25 Academic Year (specific dates to be determined)

-Date Task Before end of winter term Secure a supervisor and define general parameters of research project (Ideally) Before summer registration period Submit relevant form to the SKHS Undergraduate Office September 18 th , 2023 Add/Drop deadline for Fall or F/W courses October 20 th , 2023 Deadline for proposals for all independent study courses to be completed in Fall 2023 or Fall/Winter 2023-24 December 31 st , 2023 Deadline to submit Fall term final papers to supervisor.
+Date Task Before end of winter term Secure a supervisor and define general parameters of research project Ideally, before summer registration period Submit relevant form to the SKHS Undergraduate Office September, 2024 Add/Drop deadline for Fall or F/W courses October, 2024 Deadline for proposals for all independent study courses to be completed in Fall 2024 or Fall/Winter 2024-25 December, 2024 Deadline to submit Fall term final papers to supervisor.
 Should student wish to submit document after December 31, they must meet the requirements for an Incomplete as noted in the Faculty of Arts and Science Academic Regulations.
-January 19 th , 2024 Last day to add Winter section of HLTH 456, 491, KNPE 456 or 491 January, 2024 Deadline for proposals being completed exclusively in the Winter term Friday, April 5 th , 2024 SKHS Undergraduate Poster Presentations April 30 th , 2024 Deadline to submit final paper to supervisor.
+January, 2025 Last day to add Winter section of HLTH 456, 491, KNPE 456 or 491 January, 2025 Deadline for proposals being completed exclusively in the Winter term Late March/Early April 2025 SKHS Undergraduate Poster Presentations April, 2025 Deadline to submit final paper to supervisor.
 Should student wish to submit document after April 30 th , they must meet the requirements for an 'Incomplete' as noted in the Faculty of Arts and Science Academic Regulations.